alan-turing-institute/ThermodynamicAnalyticsToolkit/README.md

 framework to understand the intricacies of the loss manifold in terms of averages, covariance, diffusion maps, and free energy.

+Please take a look at the extensive [userguide](https://alan-turing-institute.github.io/ThermodynamicAnalyticsToolkit/).

 Dependencies
 ------------